 Keep a Poem in your Pocket

-! – National Poem in your Pocket Day is April 26, and it’s a fun way to remind yourself to enjoy and celebrate poetry, as well as share your favorite poem with others.
-It’s simple, just keep a copy of any poem in your pocket all day – take it out and read it or share it with people throughout the day!
+National Poem in your Pocket Day is April 26, and it’s a fun way to enjoy and celebrate poetry.
+Plus, it’s a community event where we can share our favorite poems with others.
+It’s simple, just keep a copy of any poem in your pocket all day – take it out and read it or share it with people you meet!
 Spread the poetry love!
+Here’s a list of ways you can celebrate Poem in your Pocket Day, plus grab a free printable!

 Attend a Poetry Reading

-– I remember attending a local poetry reading at the Hillstead Museum Sunken Gardens – lying on the lawn, watching the sun set and listening to local authors read their poetry was so relaxing!
-Libraries often have events like this too (for adults and kids!).
-Or create your own neighborhood or school group event!
+I remember attending a local poetry reading at the Hillstead Museum Sunken Gardens – lying on the lawn, watching the sun set and listening to local authors read their poetry was so relaxing!
+Libraries often have events like this (for adults and kids!).
+Or create your own neighborhood, homeschool, or school group event!

 Record a poem